top of page

 Are you excited about the future?
 What are your plans?

-I think I’m at the most exciting point in my life for the future.
-I’m doing the work I’ve wanted to do for many years, and I’m at the beginning of my journey—what more could I ask for?
-In the upcoming period, I want to establish a design studio based in New York and Istanbul.
-My goal is to create architectural and interior design products using my patterns.
-This could include wooden wall tiles, custom-designed wooden panels, sliding doors, and perhaps marble surfaces and brass trays...
-Gradually, my plans are taking shape in my mind.
-I also have a project to design a hammam—a modern take that stays true to its essence, something that hasn’t been done before.
+I think I’m at a point in my life where I’m more excited for the future than ever before.
+I’m finally doing the work I’ve always dreamed of, and I’m just at the start of this journey—what more could I ask for?
+In the near future, I plan to establish a design studio based in both New York and Istanbul.
+My goal is to create architectural and interior design products featuring my own patterns.
+This could include wooden wall tiles, custom-designed wooden panels, sliding doors, and perhaps marble surfaces… I can’t wait to see how it all unfolds.
+I also have a project in mind to design a hammam—a modern take that stays true to its essence, something I believe hasn’t been done before.
 Who knows?
-You might find yourself scrubbing away in bubbles at my hammam.
-If you’ve visited my studio in Brooklyn, you know that designing impressive living and working spaces holds a special place in my heart.
+You might find yourself being scrubbed away in bubbles at my hammam.
+If you’ve visited my studio in Brooklyn, you know that designing impressive living and working spaces isn’t just a passion—it’s at the heart of everything I do.

 BASILI EDİSYONLARI KEŞFEDİN